 There is also a reddish morph of this owl, but it is very rare.

 Size: Length 16-20cm.
 Wing length 145-168mm.
 Tail length 67-75mm.
 Weight 60-135g.
 Females are heavier than males.

-Habits: The Common Scops Owl is a nocturnal bird, most active from after sunset to midnight.
+Habits: The Eurasian Scops Owl is a nocturnal bird, most active from after sunset to midnight.
 Roosts by day in trees, normally close to the trunk, or in dense foliage, cavities in mature trees or rocks, holes in walls and similar places.
 Evening activity usually begins with a quick call, either at the roosting place, or from a nearby perch.
 Occasionally, some notes may be heard from the roost during the daytime.
 Not normally a shy bird.

 Voice: The song of the male consists of long sequences of single, monosyllabic flute-like notes with a downward inflection, lasting

 0.2-0.3 seconds each, and separated by 2-3 seconds - kyoot kyoot kyoot kyoot...
 The unpaired female has a similar but more drawn-out and higher

 pitched song.
 When paired, the female utters high-pitched and slightly hoarse notes.
 During courtship, the male and female duet in a way the gives the

 impression of a two syllable song of higher and lower pitched notes.

 The contact call is a soft phew note.
 When alarmed, both sexes utter a loud piercing kweeoh call, similar to that of a Little Owl.